albrizre/Spatial_TSP_Regression/readme.md

 * **1b Sim study hom.R**: Generates random instances with a Poisson homogeneous process.
 * **1c Sim study reg.R**: Generates regular instances with a simple sequential inhibition process.
 * **1d Linear regression analysis.R**: Performs a linear regression analysis on optimal tour lengths, using the standard deviation as a covariate (with or without interaction with the Clark-Evans statistic).
-* **1e Functional regression analysis.R**: Performs a functional regression analysis on optimal tour lengths, using the cumulative distribution function as a functional covariate (with or without interaction with the Clark-Evans statistic).

 ### 2. TSPLIB Analysis (2a – 2b)
 These R scripts allow appling the proposed methods to the TSPLIB benchmark library.